 In Responding to music, your job is to listen and respond to music from a range of different eras, locations, and styles: Medieval chant, jazz recorded last year, traditional music from Peru, Beethoven string quartets, songs by Radiohead.

-In Exploringstrong> the organisation and context of music works, we put specific pieces of music under the microscope and explore how they are constructed.
+In Exploring the organisation and context of music works, we put specific pieces of music under the microscope and explore how they are constructed.
 In Unit 3, we explore a Mozart movement and a short work by Australian composer Matthew Hindson.
-In Unit 4 we study one more contemporary piece.
+In Unit 4 we study another contemporary piece.

 And in Creating, you get a chance to create your own music.
 Unit 3 requires two very short exercises in response to the music we cover.
 In Unit 4, you create a music piece of 2 to 4 minutes.
 The style is up to you, as long as you meet some specific guidelines.

 Music Style and Composition is ideal for every student who loves music.
 You are not assessed on performance at all, but on the music you create and how much you “get” the music you study and listen to.

 What do you do?

 In Music Style and Composition you will:

 - write responses to short extracts from a huge range of music in every style imaginable